aaronpk/emoji-detector-php/README.md

 * `emoji` - The emoji sequence found, as the original byte sequence.
 You can output this to show the original emoji.
 * `short_name` - The short name of the emoji, as defined by [Slack's emoji data](https://github.com/iamcal/emoji-data).
 * `num_points` - The number of unicode code points that this emoji is composed of.
 * `points_hex` - An array of each unicode code point that makes up this emoji.
 These are returned as hex strings.
-This will also include "invisible" characters such as the ZJW character and skin tone modifiers.
+This will also include "invisible" characters such as the ZWJ character and skin tone modifiers.
 * `hex_str` - A list of all unicode code points in their hex form separated by hyphens.
 This string is present in the [Slack emoji data](https://github.com/iamcal/emoji-data) array.
 * `skin_tone` - If a skin tone modifier was used in the emoji, this field indicates which skin tone, since the `short_name` will not include the skin tone.